Thaarany/MANGALYAA/README.md

 # MANGALYAA
-A mental health wellare jounal
+A mental health wellfare jounal with a focus timer. project maade by Thaarany